ovh/docs/pages/cloud/private-cloud/nsx_nsx-v-eos/guide.en-gb.md

 ---
 title: VMware NSX-v - End of Support
-excerpt: Analyse your use of the NSX-v features and choose between the different evolution scenarios, from disabling the NSX-v component to migrating to NSX-T
+excerpt: Analyse your use of the NSX-v features and choose between the different evolution scenarios, from disabling the NSX-v component to the migration to NSX
-updated: 2023-06-12
+updated: 2023-06-13
 ---

 ## Objective

-The NSX-V component will no longer be maintained by VMware as of January 15, 2024.
-This guide helps you analysing your use of NSX-V features and therefore offers you different evolution scenarios: from disabling the NSX-v component to migrating to its successor NSX-T.
+The NSX-v component will no longer be maintained by VMware as of January 15, 2024.
+This guide helps you analysing your use of NSX-v features and therefore offers you different evolution scenarios: from disabling the NSX-v component to migrating to its successor NSX-T (named NSX by VMware since version 4.0).

 ## Instructions